DanKos22/digital-rain-cpp/index.md

 ## Design & Test

 The program is structured using classes and objects.
-I made a class called DigitalRain.
+I made a class called DigitalRain and the project is built around this class.
+This class contains the functions responsible for handling the movement of the characters (falling effect), controlling cursor positions, and changing text colors in the console.
+The program uses vectors to store data such as the current positions (xPositions and yPositions) of characters and also for the number of characters.

 Font can be *Italic* or **Bold**.